Black Nerve

 Among these curiosities, one discovery would change heartlands history: a Gildenighter leechbreeder encountered an electric eel.

 The clan paid handsomely for a clutch of these creatures to be shipped to the heartlands.
-Their biology unravled as the mutant tongues of bat blood explored their bodies inside and out.
+Their biology unraveled as the mutant tongues of bat blood explored their bodies inside and out.
 As an inspiration and a reference, the Gildenighter clan yield its first piece of original technical property, over a century after its founding.
 Electricity, produced not with enervate but ichortouched flesh alone.

 Soon came leeches breed to not only to drain foul humors, but inflict electrostimulation.
 In honor of their euvespid allies, the breed was named the Queen’s Eels.
 It should have been the triumphant return of the Gildenighter clan.
 Instead empowering them, it catalyzed the most precarious chapter of their history.